juvu/DayTrade-SwingTrade/TradingTickers.md

 * **Strategy Overview**
 * Get in, get out, move on
 * Remember how good day one of the promotion was last time, and how good was the overall promotion
-* Would used to buy ASAP, using hotkeys and multiple routes
+* Would used to buy ASAP, using hotkeys and multiple routes b
 * That was history, now most major promotors hit overnight
 	* Buy premarket when the stock is trading at large volume
 	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE1NzYyNDY0MywtMTI2MzU1ODgxMCw3MD
+eyJoaXN0b3J5IjpbMTAwNjE4MjAyMSwxMTU3NjI0NjQzLC0xMj
-MyNjI4MzEsLTQ2Mjc3ODA1MCwtMTYwNjI4NDEzOSwtMTYyMzI4
+YzNTU4ODEwLDcwMzI2MjgzMSwtNDYyNzc4MDUwLC0xNjA2Mjg0
-MDIyMCwtODcxNTY3NzAzLC0xMzE2NzAwOTA2LC0xMzUyODQ3NT
+MTM5LC0xNjIzMjgwMjIwLC04NzE1Njc3MDMsLTEzMTY3MDA5MD
-QxLC05MTI1MTMwNiwxNTAwMTU4NDE2LC0yMDU5NTU0OTM5LC00
+YsLTEzNTI4NDc1NDEsLTkxMjUxMzA2LDE1MDAxNTg0MTYsLTIw
-ODE5OTA3MjQsLTMwNzQxNzQxMiwtMTk2MzE2MjU1LC05ODk4Mz
+NTk1NTQ5MzksLTQ4MTk5MDcyNCwtMzA3NDE3NDEyLC0xOTYzMT
-U1MDMsLTE2OTk0NjIxMjgsMTQyMDI1MDUwMywtMTIyMjQwMzgy
+YyNTUsLTk4OTgzNTUwMywtMTY5OTQ2MjEyOCwxNDIwMjUwNTAz
-OSwxNzU3MDM2Nzk5XX0=
+LC0xMjIyNDAzODI5XX0=
 -->